 Thankfully, if you’re striving to create a non-toxic home, there are great alternatives!

-Have you tried a non-toxic glass stove top cleaner?
+Have you tried a homemade cleaner for your glass cook top?
 Or do you have a different recipe that works well for you?